 We developed the service after running some specialist autism advocacy and mentoring provision.
 It was set up with autistic adults because there was a need identified for ongoing support to help people achieve their potential.

 We offer three main services – advocacy, information and mentoring.
-We run a weekly drop-in at Lovell Park on Tuesday afternoons and a fortnightly one at the same venue for booked appointments and groups.
+We run a weekly drop-in at Lovell Park on Tuesday afternoons and a quieter weekly one at the same venue for booked appointments and groups.

-We can offer advocacy support at our weekly drop-in on Tuesday afternoons, or at our fortnightly Friday hub session.
+We can offer advocacy support at our weekly drop-in on Tuesday afternoons, or at our weekly Friday hub session for booked appointments only.
 Some of our paid staff do advocacy work, some of whom are autistic themselves.

 Information and signposting are both major parts of what Leeds Autism AIM can offer.
 You can find info and get signposted to services at either of our two autism hubs, via email or phone or through our website.